nrinaudo/kantan.xpath/docs/src/main/tut/compiling_queries.md

 sort: 6
 ---
 In the examples we've seen so far, XPath expressions were passed around as strings.
-This can be inefficient, since they must be recompiled each time they're applied to a document.
+This can be inefficient, since they must be recompiled each time they're evaluated against a document.

 When working with expressions that will need to be applied over and over, it's more efficient to compile them as [queries][`Query`].